patricksu/CarND-Behavioral-Cloning-P3/writeup_report.md

 The overall strategy for deriving a model architecture was to train a model, test it on the simulator, see where it fails, and collect more data for the failing section.
 At the same, I tuned the parameters, including dropout rate, learning rate, left and right images' angle offsets.

 My first step was to use a convolution neural network model.
 I adopted the one from [Vivek] (https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9), which was proven to work on this problem.
 This model has a total of 23.9 Million parameters.
-I fed three images to the model and found that it did not always converge.
-When using SGD optimizer, it converged instantly (loss becoming ZERO).
-This proved that the model worked.
-But using Adam optimizer, the loss oscillated a lot.
+I fed three images to the model and found that it did not always converge if Adam optimizer.
+When using SGD optimizer, it converged with 5 steps (loss becoming ZERO).
+This proved that the model actually worked.
 It might be because Adam adjusted the learning rate and overshot the minimal point.

 I used the left image (angle + .25), center image, and right image (angle - 0.25) in the training.
 In the validation, I only used center images, since the driving evaluation is based solely on the center image.
 Using left and right images with arbitrary angle shifts actually added more nosie to the data.
 As a result, the traing loss is much larger than the validation loss in the first two epochs.
 So in this project, I did not treat this as overfitting.
 As the training went on, the traing and validation losses both reduced, and traing loss became closer to the validation loss.
 At the end, traing and validation loss were both around 0.013.